 The Company files consolidated income tax returns with its wholly owned subsidiary.
 As of December 31, 2013, for regular federal and state income tax purposes, the Company has utilized all of its net operating loss carryforwards (NOLs).
-The Company's tax returns have not recently been examined by the Internal Revenue Service ("Service") and there is no assurance that the Service would not attempt to limit the Company's use of its net operating loss carry forwards.
-The Company's 2012, 2013 and 2014 federal and state income tax returns remain subject to examination by the respective taxing authorities.
-In addition, net operating losses arising from prior years are also subject to examination at the time they are utilized in future years.
+The Company's 2014 tax return has recently been selected for examination by the Internal Revenue Service ("Service"), and there is no assurance that the Service would not attempt to limit the Company's use of its net operating loss carry forwards.
+The Company believes it is no longer subject to income tax examinations for years prior to 2013 by the respective taxing authorities.
+In addition, net operating losses arising from prior years are also subject to examination at the time that they are utilized in future years.